ChunchunOwO/ECHO-Next-iOS-Controller/README.md

-# ECHO_IOS_Client - A Bit Perfect Hi-Fi Music Player's iPhone Client
+# ECHO_IOS_Client - A Bit Perfect Hi-Fi Music Player's iOS Client

 This project determined to provide a iPhone-side ECHO Link client.
 It is intentionally built with Expo + React Native so the mobile work can reuse TypeScript knowledge instead of starting with SwiftUI.
 For now, it only guarantees connection with the ECHO client, other features aren't guaranteed.